mirror/dd-wrt/src/router/python/Doc/using/cmdline.rst

    defines the following possible values:

    * ``-X faulthandler`` to enable :mod:`faulthandler`;
-   * ``-X showrefcount`` to enable the output of the total reference count and memory blocks (only works on debug builds);
+   * ``-X showrefcount`` to output the total reference count and number of used memory blocks when the program finishes or after each statement in the interactive interpreter.
+This only works on debug builds.
    * ``-X tracemalloc`` to start tracing Python memory allocations using the :mod:`tracemalloc` module.
 By default, only the most recent frame is stored in a traceback of a trace.
 Use ``-X tracemalloc=NFRAME`` to start tracing with a traceback limit of *NFRAME* frames.
 See the :func:`tracemalloc.start` for more information.
+   * ``-X showalloccount`` to output the total count of allocated objects for each type when the program finishes.
+This only works when Python was built with ``COUNT_ALLOCS`` defined.

-   It also allows to pass arbitrary values and retrieve them through the :data:`sys._xoptions` dictionary.
+   It also allows passing arbitrary values and retrieving them through the :data:`sys._xoptions` dictionary.

    .. versionchanged:: 3.2
-      It is now allowed to pass :option:`-X` with CPython.
+      The :option:`-X` option was added.

    .. versionadded:: 3.3
       The ``-X faulthandler`` option.

    .. versionadded:: 3.4
       The ``-X showrefcount`` and ``-X tracemalloc`` options.

+   .. versionadded:: 3.6
+      The ``-X showalloccount`` option.

 Options you shouldn't use